Insprill/dv-mapify/docs/usage/index.md

 ### Manual

-To install maps manually, just unzip the downloaded file into your game's install directory.

-If you aren't sure where your game is installed, you can right-click the game in your library, and go to `Manage` -> `Browse local files`.
-![Steam Browse Files][steam-browse-files]

-Once unzipped, the `mapInfo.json` file should be located at `Derail Valley/BepInEx/content/maps/Map Name/mapInfo.json`.
+Maps can be installed manually like any other mod in the Unity Mod Manager GUI.

 ## Changing Maps

-When creating a new session in Career or Sandbox mode, you can select the map you want to play on.
+When creating a **new** session in Career or Sandbox mode, you can select the map you want to play on just below the difficulty.
 If a session has already been loaded, you cannot change the map.

 [vortex]: https://www.nexusmods.com/about/vortex/
 [vortex-dv]: https://www.nexusmods.com/site/mods/527
-[map-selector]: ../assets/map-selector.png
-[steam-browse-files]: ../assets/steam-browse-files.png